cs50nestm/web/flappy/README.md

 Build a Flappy Bird game.

 ## Preview
 Once the game is complete, it could look something like this.
-The game map is totally customizable and yours will most likely look quite a bit different.
+Of course, you are welcome to use your own graphics as well!

 <style type="text/css">
 .iframe_container {